SEMA: a Scalable and Efficient Mamba like Attention via Token Localization and Averaging

 \section{Computing Resource}

 We train and test all of the models on 8 NVIDIA RTX A6000 GPUs, each with 46G of memory.
 For standard image size of $224^2$ on ImageNet-1K, we use a batch size of 256 per GPU.
-For larger size image input $384^2, 672^2, 768^2$, the corresponding batch sizes are $128, 32, 32$ per GPU respectively.
+For larger size image input $384^2, 672^2, 768^2$, $1024^2$, the corresponding batch sizes are $128, 32, 32, 16$ per GPU respectively.
 For COCO dataset, we use an identical setup as in MILA \cite{han2024demystifymambavisionlinear}.
 For ADE20K, we used similar setup as in Swin \cite{Liu_2021_ICCV_Swin}.